mbodm/WPF-DependencyInjection/README.md

 * Folder "*Helpers*" in Sample1 and Sample2 contains our own MVVM helpers for
   * RelayCommand/ICommand
   * ObjeservableModel/INotifyPropertyChanged
-* Background: We just use solely one View, cause we do not wanna use a DialogService/Messenger, just to keep the samples simple.
+* Info: We just use solely one View, cause we do not wanna use a DialogService/Messenger, just to keep the samples simple.

 All interessting stuff happens in file "*App.xaml.cs*".
 Above stuff is just there, so we can use our DI somewhere.